headerheader

 Cost of Attendance

-Public universities in Germany generally do not charge tuition.
+Public universities in Germany generally do not charge tuition fees.
 This also applies to non-EU students.
-Because public universities dominate the higher education landscape, all top-ranked universities are public.
-In fact, the top-ranked universities for engineering listed in this article, are all public.
-Though, note that the University of Stuttgart and Karlsruhe Institute of Technology fall under a special exception as they reside in the German state of Baden-Württemberg.
+As public universities dominate the higher education landscape, all top ranked universities are public.
+In fact, the top ranked universities for engineering listed in this article are all public.
+However, note that the University of Stuttgart and the Karlsruhe Institute of Technology are exceptions to this rule as they are located in the German state of Baden-Württemberg.

-The state of Baden-Württemberg in the south of Germany charges a marginal tuition fee to all non-EU students.
-However, over 60% of the engineering programs on our StudyFinder are without tuition fees.
-Private universities in Germany, like anywhere else, do charge tuition.
-In addition to private universities and Baden-Württemberg, there are a couple of other exceptions when it comes to free tuition to note.
-All of these costs are illustrated below:
+The state of Baden-Württemberg in the south of Germany charges a small tuition fee to all non-EU students.
+However, over 60% of the engineering courses on our StudyFinder are tuition-free.
+Private universities in Germany, as elsewhere, charge tuition fees.
+In addition to private universities and Baden-Württemberg, there are a few other exceptions to the free tuition rule.
+All these costs are shown below:

 German Higher Education Costs